ericPantarotto/nestJS_completeGuide/notes.md

 from your terminal: `sudo npm install -g @nestjs/cli`

 `nest new 3_messages`

+### **<span style='color: #6e7a73'>Using the Nest CLI to Generate Files**

+to start your *NestJS* project in watch mode; `npm run start:dev`

+To start fresh, from the automatically created project, we remove:

+- app.controller.spec.ts
+- app.controller.ts
+- app.module.ts
+- app.service.ts

+to create our *module*, `nest generate module messages`
 <!---
 [comment]: it works with text, you can rename it how you want